julelang/manual/src/shared-libraries/windows-and-dll.md

 ```
 In the example above, the `ExitProcess` and `GetmoduleFileNameA` functions are linked from `kernel32.dll`, which is dynamically linked with the `MustLoadDLL` function.
 Too call linked DLL procs, the `Addrcall` function is used.

 Addrcalls are flexible and sign-free low-level abstractions for address-based function calls.
-But they are may be complex or not easy-to-use enough, to support maintainability and type safety, wrapper functions are recommended.
+But they may be complex or not easy-to-use enough to support maintainability and type safety, wrapper functions are recommended.

-Just wrap relevant addrcall with the Jule function.
-Make code more maintainable, easy-to-use and type-safe.
+Just wrap the relevant addrcall with the Jule function.
+Make code more maintainable, easy-to-use, and type-safe.

 For example:
 ```jule